irban-jassal/Microsoft-365-Administration-Labs/Lab 4 - Exchange Online Mail Flow Rules/README.md

 ## Overview

-In this lab, I configured and managed a mail flow rule in Exchange Online using the Exchange Admin Center.
+In this lab, I configured and managed a Mail Flow Rule in Exchange Online using the Exchange Admin Center.

-The lab demonstrates how Microsoft 365 Administrators use mail flow rules to automatically process emails based on specific conditions and apply actions to meet organizational requirements.
+The lab demonstrates how Microsoft 365 Administrators use Exchange Online Mail Flow Rules (Transport Rules) to automatically process email messages based on defined conditions and organizational requirements.

 ---